 FQF via MSY: The new, larger New Orleans International Airport, or MSY, is now open at 1 Terminal Drive in Kenner, LA.
 If you last visited the Crescent City prior to November 2019, be prepared for some changes, including the new MSY’s vastly expanded restaurant options and a dedicated pickup spot for ride app users (Level 1 outside Baggage Claim between doors 9 and 11).

 - United Cabs and other major taxis are also available on Level 1 outside Baggage Claim.
 Airport Shuttle tickets can be purchased at the booth in Level 1 Baggage Claim between doors 3 and 4.

 - Car rentals are also available at MSY.
-But if you’re staying at a French Quarter hotel like our official hotel, the Omni Royal Orleans, other hotel partners Royal Sonesta New Orleans, Westin New Orleans Canal Place, Windsor Court Hotel, or one of the Hiltons of New Orleans, you may find it’s easier to skip the traffic and walk, Lyft, taxi cab, Blue Bike or pedicab it to most destinations within the city.
+But if you’re staying at a French Quarter hotel like our official hotel, the Omni Royal Orleans, other hotel partners Royal Sonesta New Orleans, Westin New Orleans Canal Place, Windsor Court Hotel, or you may find it’s easier to skip the traffic and walk, Lyft, taxi cab, Blue Bike or pedicab it to most destinations within the city.

 FQF via BUS or TRAIN: New Orleans’ Union Passenger Terminal at 1001 Loyola Ave. offers Amtrak, Greyhound and Megabus service to and from cities across the country.

 FQF via CAR: Driving to New Orleans?
 Downtown traffic can sometimes be a challenge.
 We highly recommend using a maps app that features real-time traffic updates and road alerts like Waze.com.

 Once you arrive in town check out our travel page for detailed festival parking and ground transportation. https://frenchquarterfest.org/travel/.